ElyasO03/CapStone-Project/README.md

 ## About the Project

 ###### This application was designed to allow web developers to test their knowledge, and teachers to create new quizzes for their students.
 There are three difficulty levels to choose from: easy, medium, and hard.
-At the end of the quiz, the user will be able to see the percentage of questions that were answered correctly
+At the end of the quiz, the user will be able to see the percentage of questions that were answered correctly.

 ## Built With
 * React